Catastrophic Injury Lawyer

 When someone in your family experiences a catastrophic injury, there can be life-changing consequences for everyone involved.
 Sometimes after a long recovery period, a complete recovery can occur, but other cases may result in permanent disability.
 In either case, the victim and family are often left to cope with medical bills, caregiving needs, loss of income, and other complications.

-If the negligence of another party has caused you or a loved one to suffer from a catastrophic injury, the attorneys at the Tawwater Law Firm are ready to help.
 Innocent victims deserve compensation, and we fight for them every day.
 We have secured substantial settlements and verdicts for our clients for more than three decades.
-Contact us today to schedule a consultation about your catastrophic injury lawsuit at our Oklahoma City, OK, practice.
+Contact us today to schedule a consultation with a catastrophic injury lawyer at our Oklahoma City, OK, practice.

 What is a Catastrophic Injury?